 Certify and describe how the health, safety, and well-being of children served through assistance received through CCDF will not be compromised as a result of the waiver.
 An in-statechild abuse and neglect registry check was completed on all existing staff at their initial hire date.
-Kentucky has implemented 922 KAR 2:280 with a compliance deadline of September 30, 2018 which requires a new in-state child abuse and neglect registry check feature.
+Kentucky has implemented 922 KAR 2:280 with a compliance deadline of September 30, 2018 which requires a new in-state child abuse and neglect registry check and includes the rap-back feature.
 The small number of existing staff who have not complied will be cited as of October 1, 2018.